Art for the people

 Bonus Locations

-While celebrating the new installations, discover three additional ARPA-funded artworks already beautifying Muncie.
+While celebrating the new installations, discover two additional ARPA-funded artworks already beautifying Muncie.
 Make it a complete public art tour!

 Midnight Palace